Mexican Association of Equine Veterinary Specialists

 When was AMMVEE founded?

-It was officially established in 1972 after the Venezuelan equine encephalitis outbreak.
+AMMVEE was officially established in 1972 following the Venezuelan equine encephalitis outbreak.

-It provides continuing education, organises the AMMVEE Annual Congress, certifies equine practitioners, and advocates for the profession.
+It provides continuing education, organises the AMMVEE Annual Congress, certifies equine veterinarians, publishes clinical guidelines, and represents the profession nationally and internationally.

 When is the next AMMVEE Congress?

-Yes, AMMVEE is a member of FIAVE and collaborates with WEVA.
+Yes.
+AMMVEE is a member of FIAVE and collaborates with the World Equine Veterinary Association (WEVA).

 Similar Posts